Cathan

 Saint Cathan, also known as Catan, Cattan, etc., was a 6th-century Irish monk revered as a saint in parts of the Scottish Hebrides.

-Source Material
+Source material

-This Saint appears in the Aberdeen Breviary, Walter Bower's Scotichronicon, and the Acta Sanctorum, and a number of placenames in western Scotland are associated with him.
+This saint appears in the Aberdeen Breviary, Walter Bower's Scotichronicon, and the Acta Sanctorum.
+A number of placenames in western Scotland are associated with him.

 Gaelic Christianity

 He is said to have been one of the first Irish missionaries to come to the Isle of Bute, then part of the Gaelic Kingdom of Dál Riata.

-Very little is known of him; he is generally only mentioned in connection with his more famous nephew Saint Blane, who was born on Bute and later proselytized among the Picts.
+Very little is known of him; he is generally mentioned only in connection with his more famous nephew Saint Blane, who was born on Bute and later proselytized among the Picts.
 Both saints were strongly associated with Bute and with Kingarth monastery, which became the center of their cults.